xujif/node-config-xyz/readme.md

 ### Note
-load config from .js file:
+load values from .js file:
 - ignore require.cache
-- load js files with vm2 (default), provide option ```{ loadJsFileWithVm: false }```  to skip it.
+- load js files with vm2 (default), or provide an option ```{ loadJsFileWithVm: false }```  to skip it.
 - if load with vm2
-  - cannot require any module
+  - cannot require any module or access any global variables, but only process.env
-  - only access process.env

 ## install
 ```